jfischeresq/Fischer-Law-LLC/aboutus.md

 * <u>Encourages Efficiency</u>: We want to work efficiently and use technology to provide better services to you.
 * <u>Reduced Client Stress</u>: Eliminates the worry of mounting hourly bills.

-### Contact Jordan
+### Contact Fischer Law

-The easiest way to schedule a time to connect for a virtual meeting is to use [this link to my calender](https://calendly.com/jordan-fischer/15min) to schedule at your convenience.

-You can also use the following methods to contact us:
+To reach out to our team to schedule a consultation, please contact us via:

 * Email: [info@jordanfischerlaw.com](mailto:info@jordanfischerlaw.com)
 * Phone: 267-536-9376